 In addition, Intrapreneurs have a very operational role.
 They need to make things happen and develop new business opportunities that meet the needs of demanding customers.
 Of course, this also includes Intrapreneurship can be defined as the practice of using entrepreneurial skills without taking on the risks or accountability associated with entrepreneurial activities (starting your own business).

-Instead they build new businesses within the existing company while behaving as entrepreneurs.
+Instead, they build new businesses within the existing company while behaving as entrepreneurs.
 The People Side of Innovation & coordination with stakeholders from the corporate mothership and other external partners, but intrapreneurs must have a special talent for addressing the needs of paying customers.
 It is the role of innovation leaders to coach, facilitate, and sponsor intrapreneurs who work within the platform created by the innovation leaders to turn ideas and research into real products and services that move the business forward.
 Thus, in contrast to innovation leaders, intrapreneurs focus on the operational level instead of on strategy, process, and tactics.

-There is this big field in front of you, nothing to hold on to, you can go any direction and you need to figure out everything on your own.
+There is this big field in front of you, nothing to hold on to, you can go in any direction and you need to figure out everything on your own.
 Now as an intrapreneur, you’ve got the opposite.
 You get help in defining the direction.
-You get cash.
+Then, you get cash.
 You can start by asking existing customers what it is they’d like to get.
 And as Stefan describes above: you don’t have the risks associated with starting your own business.
 You may indeed not have the same level of accountability (as an entrepreneur you risk a lot, if you fail, you might lose everything you have).

 An investor in a company looks at a startup through the lens of ROI.
 He looks at metrics and the performance of the team.
 In general, he won’t look at how the entrepreneur achieves the outcomes they are after.
 But many innovation projects in large organizations originate from the top.
-Or they come from the bottom, but become pet projects of managers.
+Or they come from the bottom but become pet projects of managers.
 And when that happens, management starts doing the job of the intrapreneur.
-They mix in the decisions what to build, how to talk to customers, how to market, etc.
+They mix in the decisions on what to build, how to talk to customers, how to market, etc.

 In my simple view, the only way to make intrapreneurs flourish is to take the lens of the investor: keep the intrapreneurs accountable for achieving the right outcomes (the WHAT), without influencing their actions to reach those outcomes (the HOW).